angular/angular/aio/content/guide/upgrade.md

 ### How ngUpgrade Works

-The primary tool provided by ngUpgrade is called the `UpgradeModule`.
+One of the primary tools provided by ngUpgrade is called the `UpgradeModule`.
 This is a module that contains utilities for bootstrapping and managing hybrid applications that support both Angular and AngularJS code.